-Cost of studying in the U.S.
+Cost of studying in the US as an international student

 - Tuition fees for your chosen course